 One of Arnold Machinery’s greatest assets through the years has been continuity of management.
 Doc Arnold was succeeded in the company leadership by both his sons.
 Ray Arnold served as President from 1944 to 1968, followed by Bob Arnold who served as President and CEO from 1968 to 1984.
 In 1985, Alvin Richer became Arnold Machinery’s fourth President and CEO.
 Russ Fleming became President and CEO of the company in 2002.
 In 2012, Kayden Bell became President and CEO.
 Al Richer became Chairman of the Board in 1989-2016 and passed it onto his son Arnold Richer November 2016.

 We are your source for forklift sales and material handling rentals along with lift truck service, parts and warehouse equipment.
-Buy Yale and Hyster forklifts all of our dealer locations in Salt Lake City, Utah, Las Vegas, Nevada, Flagstaff and Phoenix, Arizona, Twin Falls, Boise and Idaho Falls, Idaho, Johnstown, Denver, Colorado Springs and Grand Junction, Colorado, Jamestown, North Dakota, and Minneapolis and Grand Rapids, Minnesota.
+Buy Yale and Hyster forklifts all of our dealer locations in Salt Lake City, Utah, Las Vegas, Nevada, Flagstaff and Phoenix, Arizona, Twin Falls, Boise and Idaho Falls, Idaho, Johnstown, Denver, Colorado Springs and Grand Junction, & Colorado.

 L.E.
 “Doc” Arnold & Floyd C. Stannard incorporate Stannard-Arnold Machinery Company representing several construction equipment lines.
 Later that year, Mr. Stannard resigns, company becomes Arnold Machinery Company.